Enjoy a waterfront meal or wine tasting at historic La Conner.

 2. Discover other popular La Conner restaurants in the town center.

-If you'd like a meal along La Conner's historic First Street, try the friendly Calico Cupboard Cafe, or Amelia's Kitchen and Stage for scrumptious food in a casual atmosphere.
-However if you're in the mood for elegant fine dining, then make a reservation at Kerstins Restaurant, or Seeds Bar and Bistro for farm to table food.
+If you'd like a meal along La Conner's historic First Street, try the friendly Calico Cupboard Cafe, or the Fork at Skagit Bay.

 3. Do a wine tasting on a waterfront patio at La Conner

 Both Hellam's Vineyard and La Conner Sips, have lovely waterfront patios overlooking the Swinomish Channel.

 Skagit Cellars is also an award winning winery, with a tasting room at La Conner.

 4. Browse fun shops along First Street, perfect for unique gifts!

 La Conner has an eclectic mix of shops, ideal for gifts.
 There's everything here, ranging from toys, toiletries, woodworks, antique, artworks and more.